 How will colleges cope?
 The University of Vermont, just one participant in the Commonfund, invested almost $80 million.
 Right now, the school can only withdraw $16 million.
 The withdrawals allowed over the next few months won’t provide enough cash to pay the school’s operating costs for the rest of this year, according to the Burlington Free Press in an October 2 article.
 Because of Wachovia’s decision to liquidate, administrators at the University of Vermont and many other schools now must scramble to find other financing sources.

-2 Responses to “Liquidated Commonfund Creates Severe Financial Dilemmas for Colleges”
+2 thoughts on “Liquidated Commonfund Creates Severe Financial Dilemmas for Colleges”

 1. Interested college student parent Says: